LaunchCodeEducation/csharp-web-dev-curriculum/content/classes/exercises/_index.md

 weight: 2
 originalAuthor: Sally Steuterman # to be set by page creator
 originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE